Core Goal 2: Engage Economic Redevelopment

 The Coal Country Team supports community revitalization through economic redevelopment projects that increase awareness, understanding and access to local history and culture.
 Examples include interpretive trails, parks, historic preservation and projects to increase tourism or business

-In her short time with ASD, OSM/VISTA Katie Commender has raised funding to purchase 10,260lbs of fresh produce for the Healthy Families, Family Farm program.
+In her short time with ASD, OSMRE/VISTA Katie Commender has raised funding to purchase 10,260lbs of fresh produce for the Healthy Families, Family Farm program.
 The program continuously raises money to help provide fresh produce to families in need while allowing an avenue for organic farmers to sell their "seconds" preventing them from taking an economic loss.

 After receiving donated seconds, one local food pantry coordinator at the St. Charles Community Center was thrilled: "You have helped so many families with children, and elderly people in this coal mining community.
 I would like to say thank you."